dlanger/simple-slideshow/readme.txt

 = 1.0.1 =
 This version allows the use of all Cycle translations.
 Adds support for internationalization.
 Upgrades the version of Cycle Lite used to properly hide non-displayed elements and their links.

+= 1.2 =
+This version support auto-advancing slideshows.